needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 ## Manual serialization

 To manually serialize commands:
-1. Add the [`[NetCodeDisableCommandCodeGen]`](xref:Unity.NetCode.NetCodeDisableCommandCodeGenAttribute) attribute to the struct that impliments the `ICommandData` interface.
+1. Add the [`[NetcodeDisableCommandCodeGen]`](xref:Unity.Netcode.NetcodeDisableCommandCodeGenAttribute) attribute to the struct that impliments the `ICommandData` interface.
-2. Create a struct that implements [`ICommandDataSerializer<T>`](xref:Unity.NetCode.ICommandDataSerializer`1), where `<T>` is your `ICommandData` struct.
+2. Create a struct that implements [`ICommandDataSerializer<T>`](xref:Unity.Netcode.ICommandDataSerializer`1), where `<T>` is your `ICommandData` struct.
 Note that you can implement this on the same struct that implements `ICommandData` for convenience.

-[`ICommandDataSerializer`](xref:Unity.NetCode.ICommandDataSerializer`1) has two `Serialize` and two `Deserialize` methods: one pair for raw values, and one pair for delta compressed values.
+[`ICommandDataSerializer`](xref:Unity.Netcode.ICommandDataSerializer`1) has two `Serialize` and two `Deserialize` methods: one pair for raw values, and one pair for delta compressed values.
 The system sends multiple inputs in each command packet.
 The first packet contains raw data but the rest are compressed using delta compression.
 Delta compression compresses inputs well because the rate of change is low.

 As well as creating a struct, you also need to create specific instances of the generic systems `CommandSendSystem` and `CommandReceiveSystem`.
 To do this, extend the base system, for example with: